mad-lab-fau/gaitmap/docs/guides/Gaitmap-Datatypes.rst

 {'min_vel': ['pre_ic', 'ic', 'min_vel', 'tc']}

 At the moment only the `min_vel`- stride list is support besides the basic one.
-It is expected to hold all relevant gait events and the `start` and `stop` of each stride should conincide with the `min_vel` of the current and next stride respectively.
+It is expected to hold all relevant gait events and the `start` and `end` of each stride should be identical with the `min_vel` value of the current and next stride respectively.
 For more details see :class:`~gaitmap.event_detection.RamppEventDetection`.

 The format of a stride list can be checked using :func:`~gaitmap.utils.dataset_helper.is_single_sensor_stride_list`.